 The cloud is eating everything in its path.
 Or so we are told.
 Business critical applications like email, VOIP, CRM and others have largely migrated to the cloud.
 Not everyone is on board, but the trajectory is clear, and it includes a lot of cloud!

 Storage is an entirely different beast.
 If your company needs to store and/or retrieve a few gigabytes of data each day, then cloud storage makes a lot of sense.
 Otherwise you’re better off maintaining a reliable local storage solution.
 Larger companies can dedicate substantial rack space to storage units.
 They not only utilize a lot of space, but are expensive and complex to manage.
 Smaller companies need simple, easy-to-deploy and manage solutions.
 The market for small storage enclosures has exploded to point that the number of products can be overwhelming.
-So this week I’d like to take a look at Network Attached Storage (NAS) solutions for small businesses and make a couple of recommendations.
+So this week I’d like to take a look at some of the best Network Attached Storage (NAS) solutions for small businesses and make a couple of recommendations.

-What to Look For in a NAS
+What Are the Best Things to Look For in a NAS

 Storage Capacity: One development driving the popularity of small NAS solution is drive capacity.
 Today, you can purchase traditional platter drives with 10TB of capacity.
 Even speedy SSDs have reached 2TB capacity which is double what one could purchase about a year ago.
 In terms of capacity, you’ll want at least 8TB to 12TB for a department and 20TB to 40TB for a small business.
 If you need more than 40TB of storage, you’d be better off (cost-wise) with a rackmount solution rather than portable NAS device.